Summer Reading Game

 What will I be doing?

 Children and families read for a minimum of 2 hours per week (at least 20 minuets a day) to earn weekly prizes.
-After children have met their goal for 6 weeks they win a large prize like our famous t-shirts!
+After children have met this goal for 6 weeks they win a large prize like our famous t-shirts!

 In addition to the Summer Reading Game, we also offer exciting programs such as special performers, fun activities, and craft classes.
 To see what kinds of events and activities we’re holding this year check out our Calendar of Events.